 You’ll know I’m the right therapist over time.
 Yet, in the beginning, if you feel you’re being understood in a different way, unique to you, you might feel it’s worth taking a chance to begin a new therapy with me.
 Trust takes time to build.
 You’ve been let down and I wouldn’t expect you to trust me right away.
 We’ll talk about the worries.

 Setting aside failed therapy experiences is difficult.
-There are many therapists unable to understand the complex ways that symptoms are expressed.
+It’s hard to get past the doubts, “Does therapy work?”
+It’s true, there are many therapists who are unable to understand the complex ways that symptoms are expressed.
 For example:

 Sometimes, feelings can flood you with overwhelming intensity.
 Or you might hide away your feelings as if they don’t exist.
 And, then, there are symptoms that are stubbornly unrelenting and difficult to solve.
 All of these need to be understood.

-If you can find the courage to try again, I’m here to talk about your history and concerns.
+If you can find the courage to try again, I’m here to talk about your history and your uncertainty about me.
 Trust is built on feeling understood, and in the good experiences, session by session.